burningion/datadog-lambda-layer-example/README.md

 This is a (tiny!) example, using the [Datadog lambda layer](https://github.com/DataDog/datadog-lambda-layer-python) for Python.

-It uses [Chalice](https://github.com/DataDog/datadog-lambda-layer-python), a Flask like framework built for Serverless apps.
+It uses Flask with [Zappa](https://github.com/Miserlou/Zappa), a serverless framework.

 It's cool because you can do things like respond to SNS notifications or schedule things to run at a certain time in code.